 To learn more about mate production, check out our article on mate cultivation .

-There are several varieties of mate tea, each with a unique flavor profile.
-Some of the most popular include:
+There are several varieties of yerba mate tea, each with a unique flavor profile.
+Among the most popular are

-- Green mate tea, freshly harvested, offers a sweet, delicate and vegetal flavor.
+- Freshly harvested green mate tea offers a sweet, delicate and vegetal flavor.

-- Refined mate tea, which has been refined for 24 months to obtain a balanced bitterness and concentrate its flavors.
+- The matured mate tea, which has been aged for 24 months to achieve a balanced bitterness and concentrate its flavors.

 Each terroir and each production method will greatly influence the final flavor of the mate.